iMattPro/topicpreview/README.md

 ![Topic Preview](http://mattfriedman.me/forum/images/search.png "Topic Preview") Topic Preview for phpBB3
 ========================

-This is an extension for phpBB 3.1 that will display a short excerpt of text from the first post of a topic when the user hovers their mouse over the topic title, in the form of a pretty jQuery Tooltip.
+This is an extension for phpBB 3.1 that will display a short excerpt of text from the first post in a tooltip while the mouse hovers over a topic’s title.

 ## Browser support
 ![Chrome 4+](http://mattfriedman.me/software/browsericons/chrome.png "Chrome 4+")4+ &nbsp;&nbsp;&nbsp;